devhawala/dwarf/readme.md

 the misinterpretation of the princops regarding handling the bit-addresses in BITBLT/COLORBLT instructions when direction is 'reverse', along with smaller flaws preventing the correct rendering of the help icon in GlobalView)

+### Development history

+- 2020-05-25
+added color display support, allowing to run GVWin 2.1 in 8-bit color mode

+- 2020-05-23
+implemented some of the floating point instructions, changed status line font for better rendering on linux-mint

+- 2019-05-01
+fixes for BITBLT/COLORBLT, fixes for smaller flaws preventing the correct rendering of the help icon in GlobalView

+- 2019-04-26
+bugfix to instructions BYTEBLT and BYTEBLTR, utility program CnvDmk2Imd.java for converting DMK floppy image to IMD format

+- 2018-09-16
+added network support by reworking the NetworkAgent for interfacing the NetHub of Dodo Services and use an internal time service if networking is disabled

+- 2018-07-17
+added the "-merge" command line parameter (for merging the delta file into the harddisk image file)

+- 2018-07-14
+fixes for legacy floppies (reject DOS floppies, improved compatibility with more DMK-/IMD-imaging tools)

+- 2018-07-08
+added support for reading IMD and DMK legacy floppies

+- 2018-06-26
+keyboard improvements

+- 2018-01-09
+made the modifier key for generating special xerox keys configurable, added experimental internal time server

+- 2017-12-04
+initial commit to github: First release for Dwarf, able to run Dawn/XDE and GVWin 2.1 as standalone machines

 ### Bibliography
 The following documents available in the internet were useful for creating Dwarf and its mesa engine: